How to Make a Modern Home Look Old

 A key similarity in many rustic interiors is that the style extends across every inch of the room, and it’s an important point to consider when you’re looking to achieve the rustic look.
 A couple of highly rustic accessories are unlikely to give the desired effect when paired with a baby pink thick-pile carpet.
 All elements of the room need to be joined together and it’s often the larger surfaces that have the most impact.
 Concentrate on getting floor coverings and wall colours right, as these will set the tone for all other items to follow.

-Image credit - @melaniejadedesign
+Image credit - melaniejadedesign

 Imagine your modern rustic home as a blank canvas

 Look back at those images you saved in point 1.
 Do they all have something in common?
 Do all the rooms have walls, a floor and a ceiling?
 Probably.
 Highly likely.
-Assuming you also have those elements there really is no reason you cannot achieve the same rustic effect in your own home.
+Assuming you also have those elements there really is no reason you cannot achieve the same old and rustic effect in your own home.
 You just need to think outside the box and be creative with the space that you do have.
 Have fun experimenting and enjoy creating your modern rustic home interior.